Property Damage Attorneys in Germantown

 Results-Driven Legal Advice for Germantown Property Damage Claims

 If you are pushed around or lowballed by insurance companies or need to hold a negligent party accountable for the damage they caused, call the team at Snider & Horner, PLLC.
-Our Germantown and Somerville locations serve clients throughout West Tennessee.
+Our Germantown location serves clients throughout West Tennessee.

 Positive Outcome- Jospeh

 Recommend For Those With Injury Cases- Filiberto

 $709,750.00 Commercial Business Dispute

 $1,054,500.00 Identity Theft

 $36,000.00 Landlord Collection

 “I will forever be grateful to this office for aggressively fighting for my rights.”- Jospeh